Backyard Worlds: 95 cold brown dwarfs observed with Spitzer

 In August 2020, the Backyard Worlds team published a paper in the Astrophysical Journal detailing follow-up conducted using the Spitzer Space Telescope on a sample of the coldest discoveries that had been made before the telescope was decommissioned.
 95 had Spitzer mid-infrared colors consistent with being a cold brown dwarf, with 75 of these having their proper motion confirmed by comparison to their position in WISE images.
 Among the discoveries highlighted as most significant were; 3 possible T subdwarfs based on high tangential velocity estimates, a rare widely separated T8 companion to the white dwarf LSPM J0055+5948, and 5 new Y dwarfs, four of which (including the previously published WISE J0830+2837) where Spitzer colors indicate they have spectral types Y1 or later, with only at most 6 of these coldest set of brown dwarfs previously being known.
 The T8 companion to the white dwarf LSPM J0055+5948 could be the oldest (7-13 billion years old) brown dwarf known to science, together with Wolf 1130C (>10 billion years old).

+3006 motion-confirmed ultracool dwarf candidates

+In May 2026 the project published 3006 motion-confirmed ultracool dwarf candidates, discovered by 65 citizen scientists.
+These include 2357 L-type and 649 T-type dwarfs.
+The list also includes 28 new co-moving companions and 9 candidate binaries.
+This sample would double the number of known L- and T-dwarfs, if these candidates are confirmed to be real dwarfs.
+1937 of these objects were observed with SPHEREx and therefore have spectroscopy that can be accessed via the MOCA database.